atzanteotl/dune-2019-dynamic-ruleset/readme.md

 **class1** - empty or "alliances".
 Used to identify alliance specific rules.
 They will appear as grey boxes in the ruleset when the alliance button is pressed.

 **class2** - empty, bene-rule, fremen-rule, atreides-rule, harkonnen-rule, spacing-rule, emperor-rule.
 Used to identify faction specific rules.
-There are advance, basic, and "no" variants of each class. (e.g. no-fremen-
+There are advance, basic, and "no" variants of each class. (e.g. no-fremen-rule, fremen-advance-rule).

-**rule**, fremen-advance-rule).

 **faction** - used to highlight a particular faction rule to indicate that this is a specific *rule for that faction*.